jkomoros/boardgame/server/README.md

 #### Static Hosting on Google Cloud Storage

-This section describes how to deploy to Google Cloud Storage.
+This section describes how to deploy to Google Cloud Storage (and may be slightly out of date)

 You will be storing as a static domain-backed bucket on Google Cloud Storage.
 The main instructions to follow are [https://cloud.google.com/storage/docs/hosting-static-website](here), but this guide pulls out the main steps.